 Summer and Semester/Year Abroad Programs

 Study at another university abroad and acquire educational experience in fields varying from business to foreign languages.
-Students take courses in English or in the language of the host country and work with an Education Abroad Advisor in the Office of International Programs to ensure UT course equivalencies.
-More than 1000 programs are available to choose from in more than 60 countries, including less traditional locations such as India, China, Japan, South Africa, Greece, Brazil, Costa Rica, Hungary and Russia.
+Students take courses in English or in the language of the host country and work with an Education Abroad advisor in the Office of International Programs to ensure UT course equivalencies.
+More than 1,000 programs are available to choose from in more than 70 countries, including less traditional locations such as India, China, Japan, South Africa, Greece, Brazil, Costa Rica, Hungary and Russia.
 The Honors Program selects six students from a competitive applicant pool to study for a semester at Oxford University in the UK each year.

 Community-Based Service Learning